"as the number of viewers has grown from thousands to millions, Joan Gilbert's personality has remained a provocative talking point."

 By 1951 Picture Page had become the longest running TV programme in the world but the BBC, "far from satisfied with Picture Page," were doubting whether or not it should continue.
 For one reason or another Picture Page began to look as though it was having a chequered career.
 Its standard became erratic; viewers were divided in opinion - they either liked it, or they could see nothing in it, they liked Joan Gilbert, they were irritated by Joan Gilbert and somewhere among the reasons for the programme's ups and downs was a silent struggle by Joan with bouts of ill health.
 The BBC's answer was to give the programme a three month break before returning it with a new producer with the command to streamline it.
 A polished snappier version appeared but viewers didn't take to it.
 TV chief's cancelled the programme and replaced it with Week-end Magazine.
 In essence it was the same programme with a different name, and still presented by Joan Gilbert with her "irrepressible and unscripted charms" that made every interview "something like an uncharted expedition."

-In the summer of 1953 Joan Gilbert left the BBC as an employee to become freelance.
-The following year she appeared in a special programme alongside Cecil Madden and Joan Miller that marked the closing of the studios at Alexandra Palace and continued to work on the new wave of Women's Programmes on BBC Television.
+In the summer of 1953 Joan Gilbert left the BBC as an employee to become freelance and also began a regular column in the television magazine TV Mirror (commencing 2 December until 20 August 1955).
+The following year she appeared in a special programme alongside Cecil Madden and Joan Miller that marked the closing of the studios at Alexandra Palace and continued to work on the new wave of Women's Programmes on BBC Television such as About the Home.
 After 1957 Joan Gilbert seems to have disappeared from public view and I have been unable to find out what she did once her television career finished.
 She passed away in 1991.